 There are over 3,500 types of snakes on the planet and most of them know how to climb trees.
-Characteristics of snakes may vary, but they’re all limbless reptiles in the suborder Serpentes that are carnivores.
+Characteristics of snakes may vary, but they’re all limbless reptiles in the suborder Serpentes and are carnivores.

 While most snakes will escape up a tree if the situation calls for it, what snake really enjoys being up in trees?
 What snakes are good at climbing trees?
 Let’s look at 6 snakes that can climb trees and why they like to do so.